Skip to content

 }

-func algorithm(n int) int { // input data
+func algorithm(n int) int { // Input data

-const a = 0 // temporary data (constant)
+const a = 0 // Temporary data (constant)

-b := 0 // temporary storage of data (variable)
+b := 0 // Temporary data (variable)

-newNode(0) // temporary data (object)
+newNode(0) // Temporary data (object)

-c := function() // stack frame space (call function)
+c := function() // Stack frame space (function call)

-return a + b + c // output data
+return a + b + c // Output data

 }

-/* Classes */
+/* Class */

 class Node {